mozilla/pdf.js/docs/contents/examples/index.md

 ```

 ### Rendering the Page
 Each PDF page has its own viewport which defines the size in pixels(72DPI) and initial rotation.
 By default the viewport is scaled to the original size of the PDF, but this can be changed by modifying the viewport.
-When the viewport is created an initial transformation matrix will also be created that takes into account the desired scale, rotation, and it transforms the coordinate system (the 0,0 point in PDF documents the bottom-left whereas canvas 0,0 is top-left).
+When the viewport is created, an initial transformation matrix will also be created that takes into account the desired scale, rotation, and it transforms the coordinate system (the 0,0 point in PDF documents the bottom-left whereas canvas 0,0 is top-left).

 ```js
 var scale = 1.5;